silnrsi/font-scheherazade/documentation/source/announcement.md

 - Lam + high hamza alef ligature does not form as it likely does not occur
 - In InDesign: some behaviors, such as the _lam-alef_ ligature, raised _kasra_ with _shadda_, and subtending marks, will not function correctly unless **Ligatures** is turned on in the **Characters** panel.

+Both desktop and web fonts are provided in a single, all-platforms package on the [Download page](https://software.sil.org/scheherazade/download).